Dolichovespula adulterina: Emery's rule

 D. adulterina, along with V. austriaca, D. arctica, and D. omissa, are the only four vespine wasp species that display inquilinism.
-Furthermore, all of these species abide by Emery's rule, which states that a parasite is more closely related to its host than to any other species.
+Furthermore, all of these species abide by Emery's rule, which states that a social parasite is more closely related to its host than to any other species.
 In host colonies, D. adulterina queens have allomonal control over worker wasps.
 While D. adulterina is able to comfortably coexist with its host, it does not integrate nearly as well into host colonies as inquiline ant species.
 Due to its mediocre proficiency, inquiline wasps are only able to parasitize other species that exist in small colonies and have short cycles.